 The Undertaking outsources a range of activities in the countries it is active in, particularly in the areas of policy administration, IT, and treasury services, in order to benefit from expertise and efficiencies not practically available internally.
 Each outsourcing arrangement has a functional owner in the senior team who is responsible for the management and first line oversight of the arrangement.
-The Procurement function co-ordinates all activities across functions.
+The Procurement function oversees the Third Party Risk Due Diligence and facilitates its completion for all vendors identified as potential outsourcing providers.